mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-network-loss/item.en.md

     \frac{\delta L}{\delta x_i} = \frac2n (x_i - t_i) ~~~.
 $$

-Essentially, this means that computing the derivatives of the loss function boil down to the following code:
+Essentially, this means that computing the derivatives of the loss function boils down to the following code:

 ```py